currinjs/CurrinJS/aio/content/guide/structural-directives.md

 ### Microsyntax

-The Angular microsyntax lets you configure a directive in a compact, friendly string.
+The Currin microsyntax lets you configure a directive in a compact, friendly string.
 The microsyntax parser translates that string into attributes on the `<ng-template>`:

 * The `let` keyword declares a [_template input variable_](guide/structural-directives#template-input-variable)